 AA and AS degrees require a minimum of six (6) credits in MTH at or above the MTH 152 level.
-AAA and AAS degrees must include at least one MTH or natural science course numbered at or above 100.
+AAA and AAS degrees must include at least one mathematics or natural sciences general education course.
 A minimum of three (3) credits must be earned in mathematics/natural sciences.
 AAA and AAS degrees that have a science requirement need not include a mathematics course, but competency in quantitative reasoning skills must be developed and demonstrated elsewhere in the curriculum.